-Want to study at a British university but don't have the correct qualifications?
+Want to study at a British university but don't have the correct qualifications for direct entry?
 The International Foundation Programme (IFP) at the University of Reading is an intensive access course with a long established reputation for academic excellence and student support.
 It provides access to all University of Reading undergraduate degrees as well as degrees at many other leading UK universities.
 Select “CHOOSE A SUBJECT” above for the list of University of Reading undergraduate degrees.

 Our IFP will give you the academic training, language, skills and confidence you need for undergraduate study in Britain.
 If you choose to continue your studies at Reading after successfully completing the IFP, you will be guaranteed a place here on your chosen undergraduate course to begin September of the same year, so long as you have met the requirements for entry to the degree programme*.

 We recognise that you may be a long way from home and in a completely new environment, so we assign you an academic tutor to help support and guide you through your studies.
 There are also social activities to take part in and new friends to meet.
 On the annual IFP Away Day, you will visit an outdoor activity centre where you will have the chance to put your problem-solving, communication and team-building skills to the test while trying out new activities such as climbing, archery and rowing.